Gizra/drupal-starter/README.md

 ### Disable ElasticSearch

 In case the project doesn't require any search, you can easily drop ElasticSearch support by reverting https://patch-diff.githubusercontent.com/raw/Gizra/drupal-starter/pull/67.patch - see https://www.drupal.org/patch/reverse .
+As the development continues, it will be more and more conflicts when trying to revert the patch, but it clearly marks the key points that must be deleted.

 ## PHPCS (Code Sniffer)